AalborgUniversity-ControlLabs/start-here/robotino/readme.md

 The PHP, automatically choses the current stable version.

-Next copy the files to the robotino wit SCP:
+Next copy the files to the Robotino wit SCP:

     scp robotino@172.26.1.1: api2/*